 Online Master of Education with School Counseling Specialization

-The master of education in human development counseling with a specialization in school counseling is developed by faculty within the Vanderbilt University’s Peabody College department of human and organizational development.
+The master of education in human development counseling with a specialization in school counseling is developed by faculty within the Department of Human and Organizational Development of Vanderbilt Peabody College of education and human development.
 The curriculum provides a rigorous and humanistic training model that prepares students to become effective K-12 school counselors.
 Students will be able to translate theoretical knowledge and extensive research into successful counseling programs that help children thrive and succeed.

 The program prepares students for licensure in public and private schools.

-Why Earn an Online Master’s in School Counseling?
+Why Earn an Online Master of Education with School Counseling Specialization?

 Master’s programs in school counseling prepare students to have a significant impact on individuals, schools, families and communities.
 School counselors work directly with K-12 children to assess their overall well-being.
 They also consider social, emotional and environmental factors to create programs that support success in school and beyond.
 Counselors are uniquely positioned to have a lasting and positive effect on children and their families.

-The online M.Ed. in human development counseling with a specialization in school counseling is a 48 credit hour program and can be completed in two to three years.
-Students are required to complete three terms of field experiences and must attend two on-campus immersions.
+The online M.Ed. in human development counseling with a specialization in school counseling is a 48-credit-hour program and can be completed in three years.

 Online M.Ed.
 Curriculum